IBM-Cloud/docs/cli/plugins/networksecuritygroups/index.md

 **-v**: Prints list of rules with details for each security group

-**-i**: Lists security groups assigned to the specified virtual server instance.
+**-i**: Lists security groups assigned to the specified virtual server.
 Data type: string

-**-ig**: Lists security groups assigned to the specified virtual server group instance.
+**-ig**: Lists security groups assigned to the specified virtual server group.
 Data type: string

 ***Command Examples:***